Long Term Travel Insurance in 2017

 Not only have I had friends who were covered and glad they had travel insurance, I’ve also had friends who had things happen and weren’t covered.
 For instance, my friend had a laptop stolen, but failed to obtain travel insurance, so she had to buy a new one using her own money.

-Many insurers don’t cover long term travellers, and the one’s that do charge a high premium.
+Many insurers don’t cover long term travellers such as backpackers and digital nomads – and the one’s that do charge a high premium.
 I found World Nomads.
 They are affordable and more importantly, they provide good cover.

 In my opinion, this is the best travel insurance for Digital Nomads or other long term travellers.
 I still personally use them to this day.